What is PIP?

 - Any non-family passengers and pedestrians involved in an accident

-Note: To make a PIP claim after an accident with your insurance company, the vehicle you or your relative was driving at the time must be listed on the declaration page of your auto policy.
+Note: To make a PIP claim, the car you or your relative was driving at the time must be on the declaration page of your auto insurance policy.

 How much does PIP cover?

-- Medical and hospital expenses: Up to $10,000 for reasonable and necessary medical and hospital expenses for each person injured in an auto accident is covered with PIP.
+- Medical and hospital costs: Up to $10,000 for medical and hospital costs for each person injured in an accident.
 This is available for up to three years from the date of the accident.
-Additional coverage may be added to provide up to a $35,000 benefit for medical and hospital costs.
+You may add additional coverage to increase the amount to $35,000.

-- Funeral expenses: PIP includes up to $2,000 for each person who died due to the accident.
+- Funeral costs: Up to $2,000 for each person who died due to an accident.

-- Loss of services: PIP coverage pays up to $200 per week ($5,000 total) to pay non-family members for work you can’t do, such as household chores.
-Additional loss of services coverage can be added to increase the total benefit to $14,600.
+- Lost services: Up to $200 per week ($5,000 total) to pay non-family members for work you can’t do, such as household chores.
+You may add additional coverage to increase the total amount to $14,600.

-Check with your insurance company or agent if you wish to increase your PIP coverage amounts.
+Contact your insurance company or agent if you want to increase your PIP coverage.

 What PIP costs

-- The cost for PIP coverage varies with each company.
+- The cost for PIP coverage is different between companies.

-- Keep in mind: If you choose to buy PIP coverage, the insurance company may require you cover all of the vehicles listed on your policy.
+- PIP coverage may require you to cover all the cars on your policy.

-- The more vehicles on your policy, the more you’ll pay.
+- The more cars on your policy, the more you’ll pay for PIP.

 What PIP doesn't cover